germc/Gravy/README.md

 *MasterViewController.m*

     self.recipes = [GRCollection collectionWithClass:[Recipe class]];

-We may have a button in our interface that says "Show me only quick recipes", so we can create these methods:

-	-(void)showQuickRecipes
-	{
-			self.recipes.predicate = [NSPredicate predicateWithFormat:@"prep < 5"];
-	}

-	-(void)showAllRecipes
-	{
-		self.recipes.predicate = nil;
-	}

-The collection will automatically update whenever its parameters change, or whenever we add, update or remove recipes.
+The collection will automatically update whenever we add, update or remove recipes.

 ## Step 4: The Content View
 We want to present the recipes to the user, so we register the collection with a UITableView.

     [self registerContentView:self.tableView
             forCollection:self.recipes
-             customizeHandler:^(UITableViewCell *cell, Recipe *recipe){ cell.textLabel.text = recipe.instructions; }
+         customizeHandler:^(UITableViewCell *cell, Recipe *recipe){
+            cell.textLabel.text = recipe.instructions;
+         }
          selectionHandler:^(Recipe *recipe){
                 self.detailViewController.recipe = recipe;
                 [self.navigationController pushViewController:self.detailViewController animated:YES];
          }

-This connects the collection to the table view.
-Any changes to the data and the table view will respond as needed.
+We'll override UITableViewDelegate/DataSource methods later to customize it, but for the moment, this will populate the table view with the objects in the collection.
+Any changes to the collection will update the table view as needed.

 ## Step 5: Creating Recipes